 First-time home buyer guide

-If you’re a first-time buyer and you’re wondering what you need to buy a house or a flat, you’ve come to the right place.
-This guide will take you through the process of buying your first home, including getting your deposit together, and sorting out the mortgage application process.
+If you’re a first-time buyer wondering what you need to buy a house or flat, you’ve come to the right place.
+This guide takes you through the process of buying your first home, including saving your deposit and applying for a mortgage.

 - How much deposit do I need to buy a house?